BabylonJS/Documentation/content/start/chap2/material.md

 ---
-title: Getting Started - Chapter 2 - Texture
+title: Introduction - Chapter 2 - Texture
 image:
 description: Continue your Babylon.js learning by adding materials to the objects in your scene.
 keywords: getting started, start, chapter 2, material, materials